devran-hub/TechStars-Mentors-Scraper/README.md

 # TechStars-Mentors-Scraper
-Two scrapers, one of them scrape data into csv file, the other scrapes into Google Sheets Spreadsheet
+Two scrapers, one of them scrape data into csv file, the other one scrapes into Google Sheets Spreadsheet
 DATAS:
 > Mentors' name